Overview

 Effects

-Alchemy includes four physics-inspired effects that enhance the chemical theme.
-All effects run in series and can be combined for complex spatial processing.
+Alchemy includes an 8-stage DSP effects chain.
+All effects run in series and can be combined for complex processing.

 Geiger (Radiation)